 After the name change has been approved by your attorney and the federal and state filing is done, you can start working on all the things that need to be changed.

-Important: Let customers, employees, and vendors know about your business name change.
+Let customers, employees, and suppliers know about your business name change.
 And make get some free advertising by notifying your local press!

 Here are some things you will have to change, all of which cost lots of money:

 - Business cards

 - Brochures, catalogs, and other company literature